Skip to main content

 For the EVM chain deployments, if you previously deployed using Hardhat Deploy, simply copy over the contents of the deployments folder from your previous project.

-1. Under /deployments, for the EVM chain (Arbitrum Sepolia in this example), create an /arbitrum-sepolia folder which contains:
+1. Set up EVM chain deployments - Under /deployments, for the EVM chain (Arbitrum Sepolia in this example), create an /arbitrum-sepolia folder which contains:

 • /arbitrum-sepolia/MyOFT.json - this is where the OFT's address is set.
-The only key that is necessary in the JSON file is address.
+The only two keys that are necessary in the JSON file are address and abi.
 You can see a sample of that below, insert your OFT address into the address field.
-The required ABI will be handled by step 6.
+For the abi field, you can specify an empty array.

 {